International Tax, Accounting and Law Firm in Hungary

 At present, there is no legislation that would make COVID vaccination compulsory in certain jobs, the decision is within the authority of the employer.
 Semmelweis Medical University, for example, requires its employees to either be vaccinated against COVID or tested every two days.
 In the future, it is expected that new legislation will be introduced to define the jobs requiring COVID vaccination, thus facilitating the task of employers, while also ensuring a transparent legal situation for employees.

 Legislation on COVID vaccination would also be useful for other non-exposed or non-vulnerable jobs.
 For example, it is currently not clear if an employer has the right to check whether a worker has been vaccinated against COVID, except the case if this is a reasonable condition of employment for the job in question.
 Nor has the question been answered as to whether the employee can request that the employer provide him with regular, free testing instead of vaccination?
-Legislation would be an effective solution to a number of unanswered questions such as this.
+Legislation could provide an effective solution to a number of such unresolved questions.

 We are dedicated to adding value to our clients’ businesses through understanding their objectives and supporting them in achieving their goals.
 With over 20 years of international experience and a strong focus on digitalization we provide full scale professional services at a single point of contact.